zouyyong/terraform/README.md

 ## How to Run
 To deploy the infrastructure, follow these steps:

-Install Terraform and Terragrunt.
+* Install Terraform and Terragrunt.
-Setup AWS credentials and AWS cli
+* Setup AWS credentials and AWS cli
-Clone this repository.
+* Clone this repository.
-Navigate to the environments/dev directory and update variables defined in terragrunt.hcl Go to environments/dev/s3_bucket, Run terragrunt plan and terragrunt apply to deploy the s3 bucket.
+* Navigate to the environments/dev directory and update variables defined in terragrunt.hcl
+* Go to environments/dev/s3_bucket, Run terragrunt plan and terragrunt apply to deploy the s3 bucket.
-Go to environments/dev/lambda_function, Run terragrunt plan and terragrunt apply to deploy the lambda bucket.
+* Go to environments/dev/lambda_function, Run terragrunt plan and terragrunt apply to deploy the lambda bucket.

 ### Additional Information
-The Terraform code is designed to be modular, maintainable, and follows best practices.
+* The Terraform code is designed to be modular, maintainable, and follows best practices.
+* IAM User's permission should be adjusted accordingly, for example, need permission for S3, lambda.
+IAM
+* Additional S3 bucket is needed for replication
+* Two modules are run seperately (easy to debug),  to combine into a single run: use plan-all or create a new terraform file that include two modules.
-IAM User's permission should be adjusted accordingly, for example, need permission for S3, lambda.
-IAM The output folder includes the running logs for successful execution of both S3 and lambda
+* The output folder includes the running logs for successful execution of both S3 and lambda

 Feel free to reach out if you have any questions or encounter any issues!